 Autism Spectrum Disorder (also known as ASD) is a developmental disorder that impacts the way a person behaves and communicates, causing difficulties in social interactions and communication.
 The term “spectrum” in ASD refers to the wide range in the type of symptoms an individual with the condition may have and their severity.

-The disorder also includes conditions that were once considered separate: autism, childhood disintegrative disorder, Asperger’s syndrome, and pervasive developmental disorder.
+ASD also includes conditions that were once considered different from autism.
+These include: childhood disintegrative disorder, Asperger’s syndrome, and pervasive developmental disorder.
 However, the term “Asperger’s syndrome” is still used by some individuals to describe individuals that are at the mild end of the autism spectrum.

 While the diagnosis can be determined at any age, ASD is classified as a “developmental disorder” due to symptoms typically appearing within the first two years of an individual’s life 1.